No Russian Warships In Black Sea, Sea Of Azov

-The Ukrainian Navy said this in a post on Faceboo , Ukrinform reports.
+The Ukrainian Navy said this in a post on Facebook , Ukrinform reports.

-In the Mediterranean Sea, Russia keeps three warships, including one Kalibr cruise missile carrier with a total volley of up to eight missiles.
+In the Mediterranean Sea, Russia keeps five warships, including one Kalibr cruise missile carrier with a total volley of up to eight missiles.
 Read also:

-As reported by Ukrinform, Ukrainian activists published photos of damaged Russian warships undergoing repairs in the bay of temporarily occupied Sevastopol.
+As reported by Ukrinform, Ukrainian activists published photos of damaged Russian warships undergoing repairs in Kilen Bay of temporarily occupied Sevastopol.

 Legal Disclaimer: